 I Wanted To Pay Cash For a House

 My biggest concern with a real estate investment was that I didn’t want to take out a mortgage to buy a house.
 I didn’t want the pressure or extra risk that comes with investing in real estate with borrowed money.
-I wanted to do it debt free, which goes completely against what so many of the real estate “gurus” teach about real estate investing using the leverage of “other people’s money” (read debt).
+I wanted to do it debt free, which goes completely against what so many of the websites and books about house flipping teach about real estate investing using the leverage of “other people’s money” (otherwise known as debt).

 I decided I could buy a house, fix it up and flip it- or rent it out and make a steady income from it.
 Either way the risk is greatly reduced because I don’t have to worry about debt payments hanging over my head every month and whether or not I could meet those payments.

-But would I have enough cash to actually buy a house and renovate it?
+But would I have enough cash to actually buy a house and renovate it, ow would I have to find another way to invest?

 Foreclosures and Cat Pee